Life Coaching available NATIONWIDE

 Lisa Wooldridge founded Magnolia Soul Care Counseling in Magnolia, Texas, in response to a calling she felt from God—to bring hope and healing to her community.
 As the owner and heart behind the practice, Lisa is deeply passionate about helping others find restoration, connection, and lasting hope.
 She earned her Master’s degree in Clinical Mental Health Counseling from Liberty University’s CACREP-accredited program.
 Prior to that she earned her Bachelor’s degree, also from Liberty University in Interdisciplinary Studies, graduating cum laude.
 Lisa is currently working on her Doctorate in Biblical Counseling.

 Lisa is a devoted life learner and aligns greatly with Carl Jung in incorporating the softness of the heart along with the intricate understanding of Analytical Therapy.
-Her gifting is in connection and a passion for brain processing and a deep knowledge of the soul's journey.
+Her gifting is in connection and a passion for brain processing (Neurobiology) and a deep knowledge of the soul's journey.

 Licensed Professional Counseling Associate